-Architect: Dorte Mandrup Arkitekter Aps
+- Dorte Mandrup Arkitekter

-Landscape Architect: Marianne Levinsen Landscape architects
+- text, Marianne Levinsen Landscape architects,

-Engineer: Hansen, Carlsen & Frølund A/S
+- text, Hansen, Carlsen & Frølund A/S,

+Text description provided by the architects.
 Dorte Mandrup Arkitekter ApS won in 2004 the competition to convert Jægersborg Water Tower into a mixed-use building.
 On the upper floors, student housing units mark the perimeter of the existing structure.
 Each unit is expressed by a protruding crystal-like add-on that brings daylight into the apartment, and offers unobstructed views to the surrounding landscape.

 Together, the crystals and the communal balconies add both a human scale, and a new sculptural layer, that emphasizes the landmark character of the tower.
 The lower floors are inhabited by a youth center, and contain several large multipurpose rooms.
 A combination of tall windows and colored panels create a varied pattern that surrounds the youth center.
 Large garage-style doors on the ground floor open up to extend the active indoor space into the outdoor playground.